tdwg/bdq/tg2/_review/docs/extension/bdqffdq/index.md

 This document is intended for ontology engineers, semantic modelers, and developers who are applying the BDQ Fitness for Use Framework in OWL environments.
 It will be especially useful for:

 - Implementers using OWL reasoners or validators to enforce or explore logical structures
-- Developers of semantic tooling and metadata pipelines based on teh BDQ Standard
+- Developers of semantic tooling and metadata pipelines based on the BDQ Standard
 - Standards developers needing a detailed view of the formal semantics behind BDQ Framework concepts.

 This document assumes familiarity with OWL constructs, reasoning profiles, and RDF/OWL modeling practices.

 ### 1.3 Associated Documents

-For the list and links to all associated documents see [The Biodiversity Data Quality (BDQ) Standard](../../index.md).
+For the list and links to all associated documents see [The Biodiversity Data Quality (BDQ) Standard](../../../index.md).

 Information about the bdqffdq: ontology, its usage, and its extensions can be found in the following subset of Biodiversity Data Quality (BDQ) resources: